 The 31 reservists joined their full-time colleagues from 40 Commando Royal Marines for the major workout at the US Marine Corps Air Ground Combat Centre in Twentynine Palms.

-Also on the 935-square-mile desert range was Marine Pete Madden, a member of RMR Merseyside’s Manchester detachment working with Alpha Company.
+Marine Pete Madden, a member of RMR Merseyside’s Manchester detachment working on the 935-square-mile desert range with Alpha Company, is also a church youth worker back in the UK on Teesside.

 I’ve been a reservist for 3 years now and exercises like Black Alligator are ideal as we get a lot of training into a relatively short period of time.